tgis-lab/geopcd2indoorgml/README.md

 # Introduction
 This repository contains the Python codes generated from the ISPRS Scientific Initiatives project [**Integrating IndoorGML with outdoors: Automatic routing graph generation for indoor‐outdoor transitional space for seamless navigation**](https://www.isprs.org/news/announcements/details.aspx?ID=314).
 In this scientific initiative, we focus on modeling of indoor-outdoor transitional space, and aim to develop a tool which can automatically construct navigation graphs for indoor-outdoor transitional space to seamlessly link the outdoor environments and indoor networks.

+#### Citation
 If you use any of our codes or data for your research, please cite the following papers:

 *Wang, Z., Zlatanova, S., Mostafavi, M. A., Khoshelham, K., Díaz-Vilariño, L., & Li, K. J. (2023).
 Automatic Generation of Routing Graphs for Indoor-Outdoor Transitional Space to Support Seamless Navigation.
 ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, 10, 487-492.*